xinntao/Real-ESRGAN/Training.md

 The training has been divided into two stages.
 These two stages have the same data synthesis process and training pipeline, except for the loss functions.
 Specifically,

 1. We first train Real-ESRNet with L1 loss from the pre-trained model ESRGAN.
-1. We then use the trained Real-ESRNet model as an initialization of the generator, and train the Real-ESRGAN with a combination ofL1 loss, perceptual loss and GAN loss.
+1. We then use the trained Real-ESRNet model as an initialization of the generator, and train the Real-ESRGAN with a combination of L1 loss, perceptual loss and GAN loss.

 ## Dataset Preparation